 Roman soldiers were highly trained in the art of defense and killing.

 I find it hard to believe that the disciples who fled in fear when Jesus was arrested (Matt.
 26:56) would risk their lives trying to steal a dead body from the very people who had three days earlier executed their leader.

 Another difficult question “the stolen body theory” brings up is this: Why would the disciples steal Jesus’ body?
 What benefit would come to them for doing that?
 Is it reasonable to believe the disciples stole Jesus’ body only to suffer for preaching a message they contrived?
 I have a hard time believing that!
 And if they had a dead corpse on their hands, how were they able to convince thousands of people He rose from the grave?
 Maybe prop him up for a press conference, but answer all the questions for Him?
 That sounds preposterous!
 It wouldn’t work.
 So, I find “the stolen body theory” utterly unconvincing.

-In 2007 the Discovery Channel aired a documentary called “The Lost Tomb of Jesus” that claimed the actual tomb that contained Jesus’ bones had been discovered.
+Some years back, the Discovery Channel aired a documentary called “The Lost Tomb of Jesus.”
+It claimed that the tomb that contained Jesus’ bones had been discovered.
 The primary evidence for this radical conclusion was the discovery of six bone ossuaries found in a grave in Jerusalem.
 The ossuaries dated back to the first century and had the following names engraved on them…

 Well, those names sound familiar don’t they!?
 And so the Discovery Channel documentary concluded that these ossuaries belonged to the very persons mentioned by those names in the New Testament.
 And thus, the whole story of Jesus’ resurrection was a farce.
 The documentary said He was actually married to Mary Magdalene, had a son named Judah, and was buried in a grave with the rest of His family.